Find Trade Colleges

 Women make up 3% of the precision metal working majors at the school.

-The in-demand associate degree programs at Austin Community College District helped the school earn the #4 place on this year’s ranking of the most popular precision metal working schools in Texas.
-Located in the city of Austin, Austin Community College District is a public school with a very large student population.
+Out of the 39 schools in Texas that were part of this year’s ranking, Austin Community College District landed the # 4 spot on the list.
+Located in the city of Austin, Austin Community College District is a public college with a very large student population.

 About 6% of the students majoring in precision metal working at the school are women while 94% are male.